the-teachingRSE-project/competencies/competencies.md

 We first summarise the meaning of each of the columns in the tables:

 - **Competency:** The code assigned to the competency being considered, as defined in @sec:required-generic-skills, e.g. \gls{TEAM}.
-- **Individual developer (Locally-based):** A single person working on some research software - often a researcher with RSE skills.
+- **Individual RSE (Locally-based):** A single person working on some research software - often an RSE with focus on their own research.
 Often time-constrained, may be self-taught.
-- **Individual developer (RSE team-based):** A single person working on research software - generally a professional RSE assigned to support another team's software on their own, who however is connected to an RSE team.
+- **Individual RSE (RSE team-based):** A single person working on research software - generally a professional RSE assigned to support another team's software on their own, who however is connected to an RSE team.
-- **Group of developers (Locally-based):** A group of RSEs/researchers within a research group or team, working together on developing software to support or undertake a single research goal/project.
+- **Group of RSEs (Locally-based):** A group within a research group or team, working together on software to support or undertake a single research goal/project.
-  Similarly to the individual RSE, they are often researchers with RSE skills, often self-taught.
+  Similarly to the individual RSE, they are often research-focused with RSE skills, often self-taught.
-- **Group of developers (RSE team-based):** A group of members of the RSE team working together on a research software project for a research group.
+- **Group of RSEs (RSE team-based):** An RSE team working together on a research software projects for a research group.
-- **Organisation-level support:** How the defined competencies are recognised and represented at an organisational level and what the organisation can do to support the RSEs in the context of the different team structures.
+- **Organisation-level RSE support:** Describes how the defined competencies are recognised and represented at an organisational level and what the organisation can do to support the RSEs in the context of the different team structures.
   These can be read as policy/action recommendations.

-These tables take the perspective of the expected skill set of each developer or team of developers, similarly to personas in a user experience analysis.
+These tables take the perspective of the expected skill set of each RSE or team of RSEs, similarly to personas in a user experience analysis.
 The current situation may differ.

 \blandscape